sirockin/tickers/README.md

 ### About this repository

-We demonstrate a simple comparison test for the standard `time.Ticker` using both real time and `synctest`.
-The test using real time is slow and flaky, while the test using `synctest` is fast and reliable.

-We also test implement a new ticker type - `tickers.Exponential` which implements an exponential backoff ticker.
-This is tested using `synctest` only.
+We implement and test a new ticker type - `tickers.Exponential` which implements an exponential backoff ticker.